Performance Of Ghanaian Players Abroad Wrap Up

 SOUTH AFRICA

-Richard Kissi Boateng was excluded form SuperSports United team that lost to Cape Town City in the MTN 8 Cup.
+Richard Kissi Boateng was excluded form SuperSport United team that lost to Cape Town City in the MTN 8 Cup.

 SWEDEN